 - Written and oral legal and tactical advice

-- Drafting of documents for Court and for use in litigation, (such as Particulars of Claim, Defences, Counterclaims, Letters before Claim, Witness Statements and Notices of Appeal)
+- Drafting documents for court and for use in litigation, (such as Particulars of Claim, Defences, Counterclaims, Letters before Claim, Witness Statements and Notices of Appeal)

 - Drafting of commercial and other agreements for use by businesses and individuals